 - Always having the same or similar emergencies that keep them from working their scheduled shifts.

-If this is happening, use what you’ve (hopefully) laid out in your employee handbook regarding the handling of the matter.
+If this is happening, you should be able to identify it with your employee scheduling software.
+Additionally, use what you’ve (hopefully) laid out in your employee handbook regarding the handling of the matter.
 Talk to the employee in private to learn if there really is a crisis in their life or if they are abusing the schedule.

 When you (or a manager) are the purveyor of scheduling abuse, it looks a bit different.